shardus/website-docs.shardus.com/pages/docs/api/configuration/server.md

 }
 ```

-> The `report` parameter is an `Boolean` specifying whether or not to report data to a monitor server / client.
+> The `report` parameter is a `Boolean` specifying whether or not to report data to a monitor server / client.

-> The `recipient` parameter is an `String` specifying the url of the recipient of the data that will be reported if `report` is set to `true`.
+> The `recipient` parameter is a `String` specifying the URL of the recipient of the data that will be reported if `report` is set to `true`.

-> The `interval` paramter is an `Integer` specifying the amount of time (in seconds) between the reported data updates.
+> The `interval` parameter is an `Integer` specifying the amount of time (in seconds) between the reported data updates.

-> The `console` parameter is an `Boolean` specifying whether or not to report data updates to the console.
+> The `console` parameter is a `Boolean` specifying whether or not to report data updates to the console.

 ## debug

-The `debug` parameter is an `Object` which can pass in the following parameters
+The `debug` parameter is an `Object` which can pass in the following parameters:

 ```json
 "debug": {